cysouw/diathesis/text/c10_participle.md

 c.
 Er schafft es nicht seine Schuhe putzen zu lassen.
 :::

 Note further that the sentence stress in [@last a] differs for both readings.
-The reading [@last b] has stress on the negation *nicht* (as is usually the case for lexical scope), while the reading [@next c] has stress on the participle *geputzt* (which is the regular stress placement for a wide-scope negation of the indicative main clause).
+With the reading as in [@last b], the first sentence has stress on the negation *nicht* (as is usually the case for lexical scope), while in the reading as in [@next c] the first sentence has stress on the participle *geputzt* (which is the regular stress placement for a wide-scope negation of the indicative main clause).

-Fourth, a further difference between participles as secondary predicate [@next a] and light verb constructions [@next b,c] is that secondary predicates are in many contexts ambiguous as to the scope of the predicate.
-For example, in [@next a] the secondary predicate *bekleidet* 'dressed' can be interpreted both as referring to the accusative object *Patienten* 'patients' and (in this infamous example with a humorous undertone) to the nominative subject *Doktor* 'doctor'.
-With a light verb construction there is never any such ambiguity.
+Fourth, a further difference between participles as secondary predicates [@next a] and in light-verb constructions [@next b,c] is that secondary predicates are in many contexts ambiguous as to the scope of the predicate.
+For example, in [@next a] the secondary predicate *angekleidet* 'dressed' can be interpreted both as referring to the accusative object *Patienten* 'patients' and (in this infamous example with a humorous undertone) to the nominative subject *Doktor* 'doctor'.
+With light-verb constructions [@next b,c] there is never any such ambiguity.

 ::: ex
 a.
-Der Doktor untersucht seine Patienten immer bekleidet.
+Der Doktor untersucht seine Patienten immer angekleidet.
 b.
-Der Doktor weiß seine Patienten immer bekleidet.
+Der Doktor weiß seine Patienten immer angekleidet.
 c.
-Der Doktor wird bekleidet.
+Der Doktor wird von seinem Assistenten angekleidet.
 :::

 Fifth and finally, in some circumstances arguments can be retained when participles are used as secondary predicate.
-For example, the syntactic function of the adverb *kaputt* 'broken' in [@next a] can be replaced by a participle *überlassen* 'to abandon', but only when the dative *dem Wetter* is retained [@next c].
-This dative is not governed by the main verb *aussehen* 'to appear' but by the embedded predicate *überlassen* [@next b].
+For example, the syntactic function of the adverb *kaputt* 'broken' in [@next a] can be replaced by a participle *überlassen* 'to abandon', but only when the dative *dem Wetter* is retained [@next b,c].
+This dative is not governed by the main verb *aussehen* 'to appear' but by the embedded participle *überlassen* used as an adverbial secondary predicate.

 ::: ex
 a.
-Der Balkon sieht *kaputt* aus. \
+Der Balkon sieht *kaputt* aus.
-   (replacing *kaputt* with *Irgendjemand überlässt den Balkon dem Wetter*:) \
+b. (replacing *kaputt* with *Irgendjemand überlässt den Balkon dem Wetter*:) \
    Der Balkon sieht *dem Wetter überlassen* aus.
-b. ^* Der Balkon sieht überlassen aus.
+c. ^* Der Balkon sieht überlassen aus.
 :::

-Some more examples of such retained arguments are shown in [@next] with intransitive and reflexive main verbs, and prepositional and dative retained arguments.
+Some more examples of such retained arguments are shown in [@next] with intransitive (*quälen*) and reflexive (*sich fühlen*) main verbs, and prepositional (*von Schmerzen*) and dative (*dem Gericht*) retained arguments, respectively.

 ::: ex
 a.
 Er hustete *plötzlich*. \